 Anytime you have a car loan and fail to make a payment, the lender may choose to repossess the car.
 Repossession is a way the lender tries to recover losses by taking the car and selling it.
 The sale price of the car may not cover the outstanding loan balance, and the lender may then determine that the loan is a charge-off.
 However, a lender may also change the loan to a charge-off prior to repossession or at any point after the borrower fails to make a payment.

-A lender with a charged-off loan may sell the loan to a collection agency, according to financial adviser Suze Orman.
+A lender with a charged-off loan may sell the loan to a collection agency, according to ClearPoint Credit Counseling Solutions.
+Installment loans are charged-off after an account has been delinquent for 120 days or more.
 At that point, the borrower will be responsible for repaying the loan to the collection agency that purchased it.
-It is up to the lender to determine if and when it wants to sell the loan.
+It is up to the lender to determine if and when it wants to sell the loan, as it has the option to attempt to collect the debt using their own in-house staff.
 Because a charge-off only changes the way the creditor categorizes the loan, it does not mean that the borrower is relieved of the legal obligation to pay it back.

 Credit Score Impact